Hemis Festival – Ladakh

 Celebrations begin on the 10th day of the lunar month Tibetan, which is also called Tse-Chu in the local language.
 For the occasion, locals dress their clothes in more traditional ones.
 The lamas, called “chhams”, perform splendid masked dances and sacred representations, accompanied by cymbals, drums, and longhorns; they wear colorful costumes, like long brocade dresses highlighted by picturesque hats.
 Their masks represent various guardian deities of the dugpa order, of which Hemis is the principal center in Ladakh.

 The dances end with the ritual destruction of a sacrificial offering, it is a human figure made of pasta from the leader of the Black Hati dancers, the pieces are then dispersed in four directions.
 ‘Rinpoche’ or the lama leader presides over the function, the lamas recite the mantras associated with the various episodes of the “Chhams”, the so-called “devil dances” constitute an important element in the social entertainment of the ladakhis.
 The great joy created by these masks with their songs and dances, which invariably recount the victory of good over evil, is maintained by the consumption of huge bowls of “chang”, the traditional liqueur of the country.

 Every 12 years, in the Tibetan year of the monkey, the richly adorned ‘Thanka’ is exhibited with pearls and semi-precious stones; it is two stories high and depicts Padmasambhava.
 It is a colorful party and on the occasion, they come exposed beautiful craft items; it is the highlight of the festival and here you can buy many souvenirs.

-The festival offers the opportunity to all the inhabitants of the village and families to meet and socialize.
+The festival offers the opportunity for all the inhabitants of the village and families to meet and socialize.
 The brass trumpets, even three meters long, are played by the monks and the whole event turns into a big party, it’s a show not to be missed.